Kbam7/Abstract_VM/README.md

 # Abstract_VM
 AbstractVM is a machine that uses a stack to compute simple arithmetic expressions.
-These arithmetic expressions are provided to the machine as basic assembly programs.
+These arithmetic expressions are provided to the machine as basic Abstract_VM assembly programs.

 ### Example:
 `example.avm`